bisturi/bisturi/docs/reference/03_int_field.md

 A little optimization is made when the byte count is fixed and is 1, 2, 4, or 8.
 In those cases, the internal implementation uses 'struct'.
 But Int can handle other cases, using a hand-crafted implementation.
-It is more inefficient but it is implemented if you need it.
+It is slower but it is implemented if you need to pack/unpack integers of other non-standar sizes.

 ```python
 >>> class IntExample(Packet):